mhertel278/Kickstarter-Analysis/Kickstarter_Analysis_Challenge_README.md

 This data set does not include any metrics about the popularity of the person or people launching each campaign.
 For example, having more Twitter or Instagram followers may make a person more likely to attract backers for their campaigns and thus be more likely to meet their fundraising goal.

-Similarly, there are now metrics on how the campaign was advertised or how many people were aware of the campaign.
+Similarly, there are no metrics on how the campaign was advertised or how many people were aware of the campaign.
 Knowing how prominently a campaign was advertised and how many page views each campaign had while active could provide insights into how many people need to know about a campaign in order for it to be successful.

 - What are some other possible tables and/or graphs that we could create?

-We could create a bar chart from the table used for the Outcomes by Goals analysis to show visualize how many more campaigns fall in the lower goal ranges as compared to how few are about $35,000.
-We could also use a Box and Whisker graph to visualize how close the highest successful goal amounts are to the mean.
+We could create a bar chart from the table used for the Outcomes by Goals analysis to visualize how many more campaigns fall in the lower goal ranges as compared to how few are above $35,000.
+We could also use a Box and Whisker graph to visualize how close the large successful goal amounts are to the mean goal amount.
 These graphs would help determine if goals over a certain amount should be considered outliers.

 We could create a table to show the mean, median, mode, and standard deviation of the number of campaign backers for different outcomes and in the different goal ranges.
 This would help give insight into how many backers may be needed in order to have a good chance of meeting the campaign goal.